denisreilly/ntp-bcp/commentsIESGLastCall.md

 - The paper mentions Source Port Randomization as a possibility to mitigate the fragmentation attack, but then goes on to say that it is not a "sufficient defense".

+DS: Denis, I think your answers are appropriate.
+The advice for implementors not to send he INIT code is from my point of view ok.

 # Comment (Discuss)